Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

         specified in Article 34 of these Regulations;
     d)  Not being prosecuted for criminal liability and not being under disciplinary suspension from studying;
-    d) The thesis has been
+    đ) The thesis has been
         checked for plagiarism, ensuring academic integrity for the thesis; Not being denounced according to the provisions of law regarding the scientific content of the thesis.